 - Don’t give up the great work you are doing!
-However, it is important to find the support of various people so as not to exhaust yourself and to divide the tasks and expertise.
+However, it is important to find the support of various people so as not to exhaust yourself and to divide the tasks and bring in various expertise.

-The real strength of the movement lies in committed citizens, ready to defend their piece of paradise, for a question of health, well-being, biodiversity, social justice, and/or climate.
+The real strength of the movement lies in committed citizens such as yourself, ready to defend their piece of paradise, for a question of health, well-being, biodiversity, social justice, and/or climate.

-*Most of the advice above is only relevant in Quebec, but to find help in other provinces and territories, please consult environmental organizations and networks in Ontario, New-Brunswik, Nova Scotia, P.E.I, Newfounland & Labrador, Manitoba, Saskatchewan, Alberta, British-Columbia, Yukon Territory, North-West Territories, and Nunavut.
+*Most of the ressources (links) above is only relevant in Quebec, but to find help in other provinces and territories, please consult environmental organizations and networks in Ontario, New-Brunswik, Nova Scotia, P.E.I, Newfounland & Labrador, Manitoba, Saskatchewan, Alberta, British-Columbia, Yukon Territory, North-West Territories, and Nunavut.

 Fundraising for Greenpeace is an incredibly powerful way to make a difference and take action for the planet.